openingscience/book/_posts/2013-08-14-open_research_data.md

 can become a standard in scientific practice.
 Access and usage conditions must be defined.
-Murray-Rust et al. [^2] for example demands the free accessibility in the public domain in their “Panton Principles”: “By open data in science we mean that it is freely available on the public Internet permitting any user to download, copy, analyse, re-process, pass them to software or use them for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.”
+Murray-Rust et al. [^2] for example demands the free accessibility in the public domain in their “Panton Principles”:

+>By open data in science we mean that it is freely available on the public Internet permitting any user to download, copy, analyse, re-process, pass them to software or use them for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.

 The majority of the disciplines are still far away from the implementation of these “[p]rinciples for open data in science”, however.
 In addition, there are many cases in the life sciences and social science disciplines in which, because of data protection and personal rights, Data Sharing is not